Klemet/ForestRoadNetworkPluginForQGIS/README.md

 ## Features

-- An algorithm to help the user to create a cost raster that is used afterward to compute the path of the forest road network [Yet to come]
+- An algorithm to help the user to create a cost raster that is used afterward to compute the path of the forest road network
 - An algorithm that creates the path of the forest road network in space
 - An algorithm that determine how the wood will flow through the created forest road network
-- An algorithm that will determine the type of each forest road (primary, secondary, tertiary, temporary/winter roads, etc.) according to the wood flux data [Yet to come]
+- An algorithm that will determine the type of each forest road (primary, secondary, tertiary, temporary/winter roads, etc.) according to the wood flux data

 ## Download and use